 What we like: Great price and a fit that works with a lot of foot types.

-What we don't: A better sidecountry than pure backcountry option.
+What we don't: A better sidecountry boot than pure backcountry option.

 Backcountry ski boots are undeniably expensive, but Salomon's QST Pro TR is a solid buy for those on a budget.
 Priced more than $200 less than our top picks, the QST includes Salomon's signature fit that works well with average to wide feet, a heat-moldable shell, and smooth downhill performance.
 All in all, it's a quality build that has a lot of appeal for those transitioning from resort to backcountry use.
 The TR is compatible with tech bindings, has a user-friendly hike mode, and its polyurethane shell is very durable.

-What do you give up with a more affordable design like the QST Pro TR?
+What do you sacrifice with a more affordable design like the QST Pro TR?
 To start, it's not a strong climber, and it's fairly easy to max out its 40-degree range of motion on steep sections.
 Further, the boot lacks premium lightweight materials like carbon fiber, so it falls on the heavy end of the spectrum at over 7 pounds.
-And on the downhill, its 100 flex rating is missing the precision and power that you get with a stiffer design (Salomon does make a 120 flex version for $600).
-Serious riders should stick with a premium option like the Scarpa Maestrale above, but the QST Pro is a solid choice for adventurous resort skiers who want to dabble in the backcountry.
+And on the downhill, its 100 flex rating is missing the precision and power that you get with a stiffer design (Salomon does make 120-flex and 130-flex versions for $600 and $700, respectively).
+Serious riders should stick with a premium option like the Scarpa Maestrale RS above, but the QST Pro is a solid choice for adventurous resort skiers who want to dabble in the backcountry.

-See the Salomon QST Pro 100 See the Women's Salomon QST Pro 90
+See the Salomon QST Pro 100 TR See the Women's Salomon QST Pro 90 TR

 Best Boot for Ski Mountaineering